internetarchive/iari/src/models/api/implementation_notes.md

 * simplify
 * make it faster by not doing the checking unless asked to
-* make it possible for frontend developers to get data in a flash and query the checking endpoints asynchroneously
+* make it possible for frontend developers to get data in a flash and query the checking endpoints asynchronously
 * offload almost all counting and classification to the frontend developers